 In addition to the core university courses, there are internship courses that teach software development concepts applicable to the technology industry.
 The universities assess the learning outcomes of the internship courses through practicum reports and meetings with university supervisors or advisors.

 The courses and concepts taught at Shopify build on the university courses and teach students hands-on development skills, communication skills, developer tools training, and how to contribute to a real-world product development team effectively.

 One of the lessons we learned early in the program was that students need a solid foundation of developer skills before being placed on development teams to feel confident and ready to contribute.
 The first year at Shopify sets the Dev Degree program apart from other work-integrated learning programs because we immerse the students in our Shopify-led developer skills training.

 In the first year, we introduce the students to skills and tools that form the foundation for how they work at Shopify and other companies.
-There are skills they need to develop before moving into teams, such as working with code repositories and committing code, using a command line, front-end development, working with data, and more.
+They need to develop certain skills before moving into teams, such as working with code repositories and committing code, using a command line, front-end development, working with data, and more.

 The breadth of technical skills that students learn in their first year in Dev Degree goes beyond the traditional university curriculum.
 This foundation allows students to confidently join their first placement team and have an immediate impact.

 We teach this way on purpose.
 Universities often chose a bottom-up learning model by front-loading theory and concepts.
 We designed our program to immerse students somewhere in the middle of top-down and bottom-up, allowing them to gradually discover the fundamentals after they develop base skills and code a bit every day.

 Due to the ever-evolving nature of software development, we update the developer skills training path often.
 Our current courses include the following technologies: